Centro de Medicina de Reabilitação de Alcoitão in Portugal

 The main purpose of this study is to deeper evaluate the INSIGHT System (a combined socket interior 3D scanner, patient wearable, and iPad app) and its performance on residual limb-socket fittings.
 This study is based on a previously successful independent study, led by Principal Investigator Natália Ramos M.D. at the Centro de Medicina de Reabilitação de Alcoitão in Portugal.

-This study will run from April – July 2019 at De La Torre O&P, Pittsburgh, PA, and Prosthetics & Orthotic Associates, Middletown, NY.
+This study is currently running at De La Torre O&P, Pittsburgh, PA, and Prosthetics & Orthotic Associates, Middletown, NY.
 It will expand on the previous study’s objectives: testing the efficiency of the fitting process; how comfortable and usable the final prosthesis; and financial analysis into the commercial benefit of the INSIGHT system for OAP clinics.
 The study will use clinically recognised benchmark tests to gather quantitative feedback from the clinicians, technicians and patients.

 The results of the study will be available for the first time at the AOPA conference in San Diego in 2019.